kelseybernius/kelseybernius/README.md

 ### Hi there 👋

-My name is Kelsey and I work at GitHub as a sr. content strategist.
+My name is Kelsey and I work at GitHub as a sr. content strategist:

+-Colorado-based, Montana-bred
+-Fueled by strong coffee, singletrack, and snowflakes

+⚡ Fun fact: I've never eaten a :hotdog:

 <!--
 **kelseybernius/kelseybernius** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.